linuxpark72/atmega_gy86/README.md

 ## Todo

-  - HMC5883L :
-               1. analyze this sensor with its datasheet as soon as possible.
+  - HMC5883L : analyze this sensor with its datasheet as soon as possible.

-  - ms5611   :
+  - ms5611   : completed
-               2. validation of crc -> check accuracy of compensated Press, Temp.

-  - MPU6050  :
-               3. maybe from mach of 2018.
+  - MPU6050  : maybe from Feb of 2019.

-  - drone    :
+  - drone    : maybe from April of 2019.
-               4. replace the previous DMP code with the code of this project.

 ## Current Drone status